Palazzo Medici Riccardi: Architecture

 Michelozzo had become a favorite of Cosimo due to his attention to tradition and his style for decoration.
 Michelozzo had studied under Brunelleschi and some of his work was influenced by the renowned architect and sculptor.
 However, Brunelleschi had proposed a design to Cosimo but was believed to be too sumptuous and extravagant and was rejected for Michelozzo's more modest design, although Brunelleschi's style can still be seen in the palazzo.
 The courtyard of the palazzo was based on the loggia of the Ospedale degli Innocenti, a Brunelleschian design.

-The Palazzo Medici Riccardi was different for its time, and was the start of several architectural breakthroughs.
+The Palazzo Medici Riccardi was different for its time, and has several architectural innovations.
 It was believed to be the combination of Michelozzo's traditional and progressive elements that set the tone and style for future palazzi.
 The palazzo was the first building in the city to be built after the modern order including its own separate rooms and apartments.
 The palazzo was also a start to not only Michelozzo's climb in status as an architect, but also as "the prototype of the Tuscan Renaissance palazzo," and became a repeated style in many of Michelozzo's later work.
 It was one of the first buildings to have a grand staircase that was not a secular design and for a building of this time and the status symbol of the client at the time, it was a simple and modest-looking building, however it was one of Michelozzo's most important commissions for the family and became a standard for other housing designed by him in years to come.
 The palazzo itself is based on medieval design with other components added to it.
 The design was meant to be simpler but set in such a way that it still showed the wealth of the Medici family through use of materials, the interior and the simplicity.